JoaquinAmatRodrigo/skforecast/README.md

 - [x] Random search and bayesian search (using [**optuna**](https://optuna.org/) or [**skopt**](https://scikit-optimize.github.io/stable/modules/generated/skopt.gp_minimize.html)) for hyperparameter optimization.
 Try `random_search_forecaster()` and `bayesian_search_forecaster()`.
 - [x] `ForecasterAutoregMultiOutput` has been renamed to `ForecasterAutoregDirect`.
 - [x] Modeling multiple time series simultaneously.
-Try `ForecasterAutoregMultiSeries`.
+Try `ForecasterAutoregMultiSeries` and the new functions availables in `model_selection_multiseries`.
 - [ ] Allow different transformations for each predictor (lags and exogenous).
 - [x] Bug fixes and performance improvements.